jpace/glark/README.md

 ## EXPRESSIONS

 Regular expressions are expected to be in the Perl/Ruby format. `perldoc perlre` has more general information.
 The expression may be of either form:

     something
     /something/

 There is no difference between the two forms, except that with the latter, one can provide the "ignore case" modifier, thus matching "someThing" and "SoMeThInG":

     % glark /something/i

 This is redundant with the `-i` (`--ignore-case`) option.

 All regular expression characters and options are available, such as "\w" and ".*?".
 For example:

     % glark '\b[a-z][^\d]\d{1,3}.*\s*>>\s*\d+\s*.*& +\d{3}'

-    If the `and` and `or` options are not used, the last non-option is considered to be the expression to be matched.
+If the `--and` and `--or` options are not used, the last non-option is considered to be the expression to be matched.
 In the following, "printf" is used as the expression.

     % glark -w printf *.c

 POSIX character classes (e.g., [[:alpha:]]) are also supported.

 ### COMPLEX EXPRESSIONS

 Complex expressions combine regular expressions (and complex expressions themselves) with logical AND, OR, and XOR operators.
 Both prefix and infix notations are supported.

   * `-a` NUM expr1 expr2, `--and=NUM` expr1 expr2, `--end-of-and`, `( expr1 --and NUM expr2 )`:
     Match both of the two expressions, within `NUM` lines of each other.
 The